Last Revision Date: March 1, 2023

 3. Protection of Children’s Privacy

-Company is committed to providing special protection for the privacy of children who may use our Sites.
-Our Sites are not intended for nor directed to children under the age of 13 and we do not knowingly collect, use or retain Personal Information from such children.
-If we discover that we have inadvertently collected Personal Information from children under the age of 13, we will take all reasonable measures to delete any records of such Personal Information that come to our attention.
+Company is committed to providing special protection for the privacy of children who may use our Sites and services.
+Our Sites and services are not intended for nor directed to children under the age of 16 and we do not knowingly collect, use or retain Personal Information from such children.
+If we discover that we have inadvertently collected Personal Information from children under the age of 16, we will take all reasonable measures to delete any records of such Personal Information that come to our attention.

 4. Special Note to Parents